ccgilroy/ma-thesis/doc/asa_draft/01_intro.md

 First, I must state clearly what this project is not.
 It is not a macro-level analysis on what urban change is, or where same-sex couples are located in metropolitan areas, or how that's changed, as would be typical of quantitative approaches.
 Neither is it a micro-level examination of the stories of individual gay/LGBTQ/queer neighborhoods, whether their recent history or their distant past, as a qualitative approach might favor.

 Instead, this project is a meso-level take, a small-N study.
 It combines a qualitative sensibility and quantitative techniques.

+I am directly inspired by questions left open by Ghaziani [CITE] and others in the qualitative literature.
+I am further attempting to respond to calls to broaden the way we study gay urban geographies within sociology [CITE Amy Stone somehow]

+I'm not even concerned with whether these neighborhoods are becoming less *gay*.
+I am asking a simpler and broader question.

+do we see coherent _ change? is that change different? can we ascribe it to the fact that these neighborhoods are distinguished or marked as gay?